ILF Scotland

 • Your Local Authority Social Work Department

-• Your chosen Financial Management Organisation (if you use one).
+• Your chosen Financial Management Organisation (if you use one)

-In addition, and as you read in section 3 above, sometimes we share your personal information if we have a legal obligation to, or to enforce or the terms and conditions and other agreements.
+In addition, and as you read in section 3 above, sometimes we share your personal information if we have a legal obligation to, or to enforce the terms and conditions and other agreements.
 This includes exchanging information with other government departments for legal reasons.

 We share the minimum amount of your information with companies who are asked by the Scottish Government to make extra payments for specific and unusual reasons.
-To do this we use a system called ‘Huddle’.
+To do this we use a system called ‘Huddle.’
 When we use Huddle your information cannot be seen by anyone except the person that we invite to look at it.
 You can look at the security arrangements of the Huddle system by visiting their website: www.huddle.com/product/security.

 We share the minimum amount of your information with companies who send out our mailings.
 We have looked at the risks of these companies doing this and we have formal agreements in place with them.

-Links to other websites
+8. Links to other websites

 Our website has links to other websites.
 We have no control over the contents of other websites.
 We are not responsible for what is written on other websites, or whether those websites keep your information safe.
 The companies that own those sites may collect information from you.
 They will have their own data protection or privacy policy.
 You should read it.

-This Privacy Notice is only for ILF Scotland, and the services that we provide, and to our website.
+This Privacy Notice is only for ILF Scotland, and the services that we provide, and our website.

 ILF Scotland Cookies Policy